BoxBy/maq/README.md

+#### This repository was developed leveraging GitHub Copilot's o3-mini.
+---
 # MAQ: Weight Quantization Library

 MAQ is a lightweight library for weight quantization in modern deep learning models.
 It provides flexible quantization methods, along with useful configuration and metric utilities.